7 Days at the End of the World: A Patagonia Travel Journal

 Day 6 — Saturday: Laguna Torre

 Laguna Torre is more austere than Laguna de los Tres.
 Grey water.
-Ice chunks floating from the glacier.
+Ice chunks floating in from the glacier.
 Cerro Torre disappearing into clouds and reappearing like a magic trick.
 Less dramatic than Fitz Roy.
 More mysterious.

 Day 7 — Sunday: Return to El Calafate and Departure

-Would I Go Back?
+Would You Go Back?

 Also: better socks.